adafcaefc/starforge-mod/backend/about.md

 - Adjust **scale** along the X and Y axes.
 - Enable **rotation** for those who enjoy excessive motion.

 Both **curve data** and **object model data** can be saved and loaded as `.json` files.
 This allows you to:
 - Store your progress.
 - Share it with others.
 - Corrupt it beyond recovery.

-Alternatively, you may save your work **directly to the current level**.Doing so will embed your curve and object data into the level file itself.
+Alternatively, you may save your work **directly to the current level**.
+Doing so will embed your curve and object data into the level file itself.

 When you play the level, the system will use this data to reconstruct the environment.
 If no data exists, the level will fail to load.
 This is not a bug.
 It is punishment for negligence.